 The amount of healthcare data being collected every day is increasing, perhaps faster than in any other industry.
-Today, this clinical data is collected in electronic health records (EHR), coded, and then submitted for reimbursement and to the Canadian Institute for Health Information (CIHI) to assist with health system planning, performance monitoring, quality improvement, and research funding allocation.
+Today, this clinical data is collected in electronic health records (EHR), coded, and then submitted for reimbursement to payers and various regulatory authorities to assist with health system planning, performance monitoring, quality improvement, and research funding allocation.
 However, a serious problem exists: dirty data.
 Inaccurate or missing data has serious consequences on patient care, reimbursements, and the reliability of data for secondary use cases for health systems.

 Data quality issues are particularly important in healthcare, where inaccurate data introduces risk for both patients and health systems.
 Further, medical coding is directly responsible for the revenue and compensation that health providers receive.
 That makes coding fundamental to the long-term capabilities of hospitals to deliver top-quality patient care.
 Medicare found that 2.7% of the records have coding issues that impact on the accuracy of insurance bills.
 Many of these data quality errors (76%) occur in high-stakes data entry points like procedure coding, claims filing, and medical records.
 Errors can result in claim denials, which lengthens the time period for reimbursement.
 When hospitals cannot account for regular cash inflow, managing operations becomes increasingly difficult.

 However, the financial implications of medical coding errors are not the only longstanding challenges.
-In addition to providing evidence of service for reimbursment, hospital data is also used to make improvements in healthcare, health system performance, and population health.
-In Canada, hospitals submit a coded copy of their clinical data (the same data used for reimbursement) to CIHI, who is the body responsible for accelerating steps to improve Canadian health.
-To do so, they require access to high-quality coded data that complies with their strict national standard, ICD-10-CA and CCI, in order to ensure the validity of the information they share and the efforts they take.
-Submitting miscoded data inhibits the strengthening of the larger Canadian healthcare system and risks the continuation of preventable medical practice issues.
+In addition to providing evidence of service for reimbursement, hospital data is also used to make improvements in healthcare, health system performance, and population health.
+To do so, they require access to high-quality coded data that complies with national and organizational standards in order to ensure the validity of the information they share and the efforts they take.
+Submitting miscoded data inhibits the strengthening of the larger healthcare system and risks the continuation of preventable medical practice issues.

 A study from the Healthcare Information and Management Systems Society (HIMSS) also found that poor quality data has an impact on medical errors that can cause patient death.
 An AHIMA paper further supports this difficult reality stating that “it can lead to medical errors, which can kill or cause long-term damage to the health of patients.”
 This paper also cites an Institute of Medicine report that estimates 44,000 and 98,000 lives are lost every year due to medical errors in hospitals alone.
 While not all errors are attributed to inaccurate data, AHIMA states that “a number of studies have shown a link between poor quality data (in databases) and medical errors and subsequent poor quality care.”
 This risk is further heightened in increasingly technology-reliant health systems, where physicians may have to act quickly with the available information.
 Challenges like this contribute to the hesitancy to adopt new technology solutions that would improve the speed and quality of care, administration, and decision making.

 High-quality, accurate data is more important than ever for health systems and patients.
 That is, of course, why measures are in place to verify the accuracy of coding and data quality.
-However, the implementation of these checkpoints at major hospitals across the country has left gaps where mistakes can be missed.
+However, the implementation of these checkpoints at major hospitals has left gaps where mistakes can be missed.

 Auditing is a fundamental stage of day-to-day operations in medical practice to comb through the large quantity of clinical documentation and claims information.
 That’s why most health providers employ teams of specialists to manually identify and rectify data quality issues.
-Auditors are responsible for ensuring the accuracy of the information, like medical codes, to ensure compliance with CCI and ICD-10, mitigate risk, and streamline revenue cycle management.
+Auditors are responsible for ensuring the accuracy of the information, like medical codes, to ensure compliance with ICD-10 codesets, mitigate risk, and streamline revenue cycle management.

 When an auditor performs a medical coding audit, they primarily seek to identify the following: